Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 - Multi-currency support — great if your flat has people sending money internationally

-- Venmo and PayPal integration — especially useful if you're in the US and everyone's already on Venmo
+- Venmo and PayPal integration — especially useful if you are in the US and everyone is already on Venmo

 - Brand recognition and trust — people have heard of it, which means less convincing required when you ask flatmates to download it

-- Mature mobile apps — iOS and Android apps are stable and well-reviewed
+- Mature mobile apps — iOS and Android apps are stable, well-reviewed, and have had over a decade of bug-fixing

 If all you need to do is split bills and track who owes what, Splitwise is a reasonable choice.
-It does that job well.
+It does that single job well, and its community is enormous.

-Here's the honest truth though: shared living is not just about money.
-It's about chores.
-It's about "who's buying toilet paper this week."
-It's about the passive-aggressive note left on the kitchen counter.
-It's about the weekend away that three of you want to coordinate, and the house rule that nobody agreed to about guests staying over.
+Here is the honest truth though: shared living is not just about money.
+It is about chores.
+It is about "who's buying toilet paper this week."
+It is about the passive-aggressive note left on the kitchen counter.
+It is about the weekend away that three of you want to coordinate, and the house rule that nobody agreed to about guests staying over.

-Splitwise doesn't touch any of that.
+Splitwise does not touch any of that.
 It is, at its core, a debt tracker.
 A good one — but only a debt tracker.

 The moment you need to: